 You could also use Cup4Cup or have a go at making your own gluten free flour blend.
 Avoid brands that are overly starchy or grainy, or those whose products are inconsistent in texture, taste, and results.
 There's not much flour in this gluten free brownie recipe, but what there is should be of the best quality.

-Choose a light-colored aluminum pan, and line it
+Choose a light-colored aluminum pan

 Bake your brownies in a light-colored cast aluminum pan which heats evenly across the whole pan.
-Avoid using a glass or cast iron pan since they heat slowly and retain heat very well, which can cause the edges have a tendency to burn before the center is set.
+Avoid using a glass or cast iron pan since they heat slowly and retain heat too well, which can cause the edges to burn before the center is set.
 A cast iron pan is best when you want very crisp edges with an underdone center, like with our gluten free pizookie.

-Don't leave them in the oven for too long, as overbaking ruins the taste and texture of these glorious gluten free brownies.
+Unlike some other brownie recipes, these are not meant to have crispy edges.
+Don't leave them in the oven for too long, as overbaking will ruin the texture.
 When you take them out of the oven, the center should be just about set, and they'll firm up more as they cool.
-Heat your oven and trust the process!

 There's a lot of butter in this recipe for gluten free brownies.
 You can still replace it successfully for a dairy-free brownies option, but you'll need to balance moisture, fat, and flavor.
+My favorite way dairy free substitute is vegan butter in bar form.
+My favorite brands are Melt and Miyoko's Kitchen.

 If you can't find vegan butter, my next suggestion is to substitute half of the weight of butter called for in the recipe with Earth Balance buttery sticks and the remaining half of the weight with Spectrum nonhydrogenated shortening.